Carlos Correa Player Props: Twins vs. Astros

-The Minnesota Twins, including Carlos Correa (.278 batting average in his past 10 games), battle starter J.P.
-France and the Houston Astros at Minute Maid Park, Monday at 4:10 PM ET.
+The Minnesota Twins, including Carlos Correa (.278 slugging percentage in past 10 games, including no homers), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.
+He had a hitless performance in his last game (0-for-5) against the Astros.

 Carlos Correa Game Info & Props vs. the Astros